OCR-D/ocrd_all/README.md

    - `tensorflow>=2`
    - `tensorflow-gpu==1.15.*`

-   Both can be installed in parallel in different versions, but may depend on a mutually exclusive set of `tensorboard` and `tensorflow_estimator`.
-(However, these latter conflicts are only cosmetic, as they are only needed for development.)
+   Both can be installed in parallel in different versions (avoiding overt conflict), but only the last one installed is actually available to processors (because these different package names are merely for distribution, while module names for import are still clashing).

 - OpenCV:
    * `opencv-python-headlesss` (required by core and others, avoids pulling in X11 libraries)